bhargav265/Language-Detection/README.md

-To reduce the computation we computed the language model for each language and serialized each one of them.
+To reduce the computation we computed the language profile for each language and serialized each one of them.
 Then, while testing we directly used them after deserializing.
 For preprocessing the text, tokenization etc. we used the <a target="_blank" href = "https://stanfordnlp.github.io/CoreNLP/">Stanford CoreNlp library </a>.

 You can find the full Java code on the Github page.
-Feel free to use your choice of parameters for generating the language models.
+Feel free to use your choice of parameters for generating the language profiles.
 Awesome, if you could increase the accuracy!!!!.